martin-braun-net/google_maps_place_picker_mb/README.md

 onCameraMove\* | CameraPositionCallback? | Called repeatedly as the camera continues to move after an onCameraMoveStarted call.
 (GoogleMap widget) onCameraIdle\* | Function(PlaceProvider)? | Called when camera movement has ended, there are no pending animations and the user has stopped interacting with the map.
-(GoogleMap widget) onMapTypeChanged\* | Callback(MapType) | Invoked when user changes map type.
+(GoogleMap widget) onMapTypeChanged\* | Callback(MapType) | Invoked when user changes map type. buildProviders\*  | List<Widget> Function() | Called when useProvider is set to true to build the custom look for the list of service providers inside a FloatingCard widget useProvider\* | bool | Shows the provider's list if set to true or the address display is set to false

 > \* MB edition exclusive, as of now
 >